The Flyover Replay

 Presented by Russell Sherrard.

-Narrated by Artificial Intelligence, Our Hosts are Eric and Emma and our Add An nouncer is David.
+Narrated by Artificial Intelligence, Our Hosts are Eric and Emma and our Add Anouncer is David.

 The Flyover Replay.